-- You can link a Foreign key column with a Primary constraint in another column, or a Unique Constraint column in another column.
+- You can link a SQL Server Foreign key column with a Primary constraint or a Unique Constraint column in another column.

 - Values you enter in the constraint column should match with the referenced column.
 Otherwise, it will throw an error.

-- You can define the SQL Server foreign key relationship with tables that are present within the same database and same server.
-You can use Triggers to provide cross referential integrity.
+- You can define the SQL Server foreign key relationship with tables in the same database and server.
+You can use Triggers to provide cross-referential integrity.

-- It allows you to define the foreign key relationship with another column present within the same table.
-This type of relationship is self-reference.
+- It allows you to define the relationship with another column in the same table.
+This type of relationship is a self-reference.

 - You can’t delete a table that has this relationship

-For example, the Employee table has Employee ID, and Orders table has Orders information along with Emp ID.
-Remember, this Emp ID holds a relationship with the Employee ID column in the Employee.
-For this SQL foreign key demonstration, we are using the Department.
+For example, the Employee table has Employee ID, and the Orders table has Orders information and Emp ID.
+Remember, this Emp ID relates to the Employee ID column in the Employee.
+For this demonstration, we are using the Department.

 Create using transact query

-How to create a Foreign Key in SQL server using Transact statement?.
-Here, we will create this constraint that will connect with the tblDepartment at the creation of a table.
+How to create a SQL Server Foreign Key using Transact statement?
+Here, we will create this constraint connecting with the tblDepartment to create a table.

 CREATE TABLE [dbo].[tblEmployee]( [EmpID] [int] IDENTITY(1,1) NOT NULL PRIMARY KEY, [FirstName] [nvarchar](255) NULL, [LastName] [nvarchar](255) NULL, [Education] [nvarchar](255) NULL, [YearlyIncome] [float] NULL, [Sales] [float] NULL, [DeptID] [int] NULL, CONSTRAINT [FK_tblDepartment_tblEmployee_DeptID] FOREIGN KEY([DeptID]) REFERENCES [dbo].[tblDepartment] ([ID]) ) GO